Maksym Ryabukha

-Bishop Maksym Ryabukha, S.D.B. (Максим Рябуха; born 18 May 1980) is a Ukrainian Greek Catholic hierarch as Titular Bishop of Stephaniacum and Auxiliary Bishop of the Archiepiscopal Exarchate of Donetsk since 19 September 2022.
+Bishop Maksym Ryabukha, S.D.B. (Максим Рябуха; born 18 May 1980) is a Ukrainian Greek Catholic hierarch as Titular Bishop of Stephaniacum and Archiepiscopal Exarch of Donetsk since 17 October 2024.
+Previously he served as an Auxiliary Bishop of the Archiepiscopal Exarchate of Donetsk since 19 September 2022 until 17 October 2024.

 Early life and formation

 Bishop Ryabukha was born in Lviv and grew up as a parishioner of the local Salesian Church of Protection of the Mother of God.
 After graduation from the school education in Lviv, he joined a pre-novitiate of the Salesians Congregation in Obroshyne in 1997 and after a Salesian novitiate in Nave, Italy (1998–1999); he made a profession in 1999 and a solemn profession on 19 August 2005, simultaneously studying in the Salesian Pontifical University (1999–2001, 2003–2006).
 After returning to Ukraine, he was ordained as a deacon on 24 June 2006 and as a priest on 4 August 2007.
 Both ordinations were made by Bishop Andrés Sapelak, S.D.B. in the Church of Protection of the Mother of God in Lviv.